excursion-conshein/research-projectpage-template/README.md

 ## Project Overview

-This research project showcase page template is developed using pure HTML/CSS/JavaScript with the following features:
+ECRP template is developed using pure HTML/CSS/JavaScript with the following features:
 - **Modular Design**: Each functional module is developed independently for easy maintenance
 - **Responsive Layout**: Supports adaptive desktop and mobile devices
 - **Configuration-Driven**: Content managed through JSON configuration files, no code modification required